Free Illinois Arrest & Criminal Records (Check Every IL County)

 Even when the county agency is not the arresting agency, it is best practice to start with the county sheriff’s department for an inmate search instead of the local police department.
 For the searcher’s convenience, we have included a table below that lists the county sheriff’s offices, links to pages (where available), and information on whether the page has an inmate search tool and shows a mugshot.

-Using the table we’ve provided here, searchers can try to find out if a person in their area is in jail, or how to find recent arrests.
+Using the table we’ve provided here, searchers can try to find out if a person in their area is in jail or how to find recent arrests.
 Each listing provides a non-emergency contact number to make jail inquiries.

-Individuals can also search using VINELink, which is the only approved third-party vendor for maintaining jail records for Illinois jails, and can help someone find recent arrests.
+Individuals can also search using VINELink, which is the only approved third-party vendor for maintaining jail records for Illinois jails and can help someone find recent arrests.

 A screenshot of list categorizing the current inmate population of Adams County jail into pods A to D, including separate sections for those in work release and holding, with a total population of 123.